 Conclusion

 Billability and productivity do not like to be separated, but when they are separated, there is usually a need for action.
-However, with good planning and insight, most mistakes can be corrected quickly and the billable hours correspond to the productive hours.
+With good planning and insight, however, most mistakes can be corrected quickly and the billable hours correspond to the productive hours.